 My new pace in slomo and change of lifestyle made me eat more, sit around more, and sleep more.
 Before I knew it, I was thirty pounds overweight!
 My doctor found everything wrong with me after that and made me go through a daily-walk regimen.

 Ah, how I wish I were a fat cat instead, but the loss of steady income had reduced me to a fat mess and mass.

 It took many months and daily grace to shed off the unwanted pounds.
 And today, maintaining the ideal weight is still a constant battle for me.
 And I am not alone.

 Back to fat cops: According to the Philippine National Police (PNP), one in 10 policemen are obese and will have to undergo a slimming program.

 The findings prompted the PNP head to warn the 145,000-strong nationwide force they could lose their jobs if they were not physically fit.

 Well, Philippine cops are not alone either.
 Obesity is a global phenomenon:

 Well, I won't go into alien territory.
 I'll stay close to home.

-In my own ongoing war against weight gain and other excesses, I reflect on what Paul said in his letter to the Romans (chapter 12:1-2), “. . . present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
+In my own ongoing war against weight gain and other excesses, I reflect on what Paul said in his letter to the Romans (Chapter 12:1-2 KJV), “. . . present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and perfect, will of God."

 Top photo: Philippine Daily Inquirer, June 21, 2012 issue